 Office of Financial Aid and Student Employment

-Western Connecticut State University offers financial aid to help qualified students meet their educational expenses.
+Western Connecticut State University offers financial aid to help eligible students meet their educational expenses.
 The staff of the Office of Financial Aid & Student Employment assists students in determining their eligibility for the various sources of available aid.

 While not everyone will qualify for assistance, students should never assume they are ineligible without first applying.
 A wide spectrum of variables affects the application process and many possible options exist that may pertain to a student’s particular circumstances.